 It is, therefore, no wonder that we are curious to know which vegetables are safe for our dogs to eat and if they have any health benefits.
-In this article, we will take a closer look at the role peas can play in a dog's diet.
+In this article, we will take a closer look at peas’ role in a dog’s diet.

 In this article, we will discuss: